ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 <a name="Prerequisites">Prerequisites</a>
 -------------

-Before beginning installation, verify that:
+Before beginning installation, verify that the following requirements are met:

 -   Octopus Authentication Server v4.6 is installed and operating with a valid enterprise certificate (for User Portal and administrator